Planning and Analyzing a Group-Sequential Multi-Arm Multi-Stage Design with Binary Endpoint using rpact

 • [j]: effect matrix row j (situation to consider)

-In this output, the different input situations are indicated through \([\,j\,]\) while \(j=1,2,3\).
+In this output, the different input situations, which correspond to the rows of the effect matrix, are indicated through \([\,j\,]\) with \(j=1,2,3\).

 Stage-wise treatment arm selection

-1. Both active Treament Arms significant
+1. Both active Treatment Arms significant

 2. 1 active Treatment Arm significant, 1 active Treatment Arm non-significant